fxchen/cihackathon/pyapi/README.md

 To invoke a function using mocked data, we use the following,

-`serverless invoke local --function vocoder --path mocks/test.json`
+`serverless invoke local --function vocoder --path mocks/successful-test.json`

+## Read Logs for Function

+`serverless logs  --function vocoder`